nanoc/nanoc.app/content/manual.md

 On itself, an item's content is not valid HTML yet: it lacks the structure a typical HTML document has.
 A layout is used to add this missing structure to the item.

 For a layout to be useful, it must output the item's content at a certain point.
 This is done by outputting `yield`.
-This extremely minimal layout show an example of how this is usually done:
+This extremely minimal layout shows an example of how this is usually done:

 <% syntax_colorize 'html_rails' do %>
 	<html>